microsoft/cartpole-py/README.md

 python3 cartpole.py
 ```

 You will need to install support libraries prior to running.
-Our demos depend on `bonsai3-py`.
+Our demos depend on `microsoft-bonsai-api` and some shared code in `sim-common`.

-This library will need to be installed from source.
+These libraries will need to be installed from source.
 The cartpole-py repository should be in a folder called `samples` at the same level as `bonsai3-py`.

-You can also clone `bonsai3-py` directly [here](https://github.com/BonsaiAI/bonsai3-py).
+You can clone `microsoft-bonsai-api` directly [here](https://github.com/BonsaiAI/bonsai-api).

+`sim-common` can be cloned directly [here](https://github.com/BonsaiAI/sim-common/tree/master)

 ```sh
 pip3 install -e ./bonsai3-py